JoseRoca/AfxNova/docs/File Management /CIOpenSave File Dialogs.md

-# IOpenFileDialog / IOpenFileDialog
+# CIOpenFileDialog / CISaveFileDialog

-'IOpenFileDialog`Wraps the **IFileOpenDialog** interface.
+'CIOpenFileDialog`Wraps the **IFileOpenDialog** interface.
 Extends the **IFileDialog** interface by adding methods specific to the open dialog.

-`IOpenFileDialog`Wraps the **IFileSaveDialog** interface.
+`CIOpenFileDialog`Wraps the **IFileSaveDialog** interface.
 Extends the **IFileDialog** interface by adding methods specific to the save dialog, which include those that provide support for the collection of metadata to be persisted with the file.

 Both also wrap the **IFileDialogEvents** interface, which exposes methods that allow notification of events within a common file dialog, and the **IFileDialogCustomize** interface, which exposes methods that allow an application to add controls to a common file dialog.